Are you ready to answer this question: “Daddy (or Mommy), can I get a puppy?”

 But they probably need a bath once in a while.

-Some dog breeds should have frequent brushing to make sure their fur coats do not get matted.
+Some dog breeds should be frequently brushed to ensure their fur coats are not matted.
 Some dogs with short hair may not need brushing at all.
 One such popular breed is the Beagle.

 Breeds such as the Miniature Schnauzer, Poodles (of any size), Bichon Frise, and others will need periodic (every six weeks or so) trips to the groomers unless you learn to do it yourself.
 I groomed my Miniature Schnauzers for a time, but now I take them to a professional groomer.